Phil Hartman: Personal life

-Hartman tried to get Brynn acting roles, but she became progressively reliant on alcohol and narcotics, entering rehab several times.
+Phil tried to get his wife acting roles, but she became progressively reliant on alcohol and narcotics, entering rehab several times.
 On multiple occasions, he removed their children from the household to stay with friends or family because of her drug- and alcohol-fueled outbursts.
-Because of his close friendship with SNL associate Jan Hooks, Brynn "joked" on occasion Hooks and Hartman were married "on some other level".
+Because of his close friendship with SNL associate Jan Hooks, Brynn "joked" on occasion that he and Hooks were married "on some other level".

-Stephen Root, Hartman's NewsRadio co-star, said few people knew "the real Phil Hartman", as he was "one of those people who never seemed to come out of character", but he nevertheless gave the impression of a family man who cared deeply for his children.
-Hartman befriended Joe Rogan during his time on NewsRadio and confided his marital problems to him.
+NewsRadio co-star Stephen Root said few people knew "the real Phil Hartman", as he was "one of those people who never seemed to come out of character", but he nevertheless gave the impression of a family man who cared deeply for his children.
+Hartman befriended Joe Rogan during his time on NewsRadio, and confided his marital problems to him.
 Rogan said that he encouraged Hartman to divorce Brynn five times, but "[Hartman] loved his kids and didn't want to leave".

 Hartman stated in 1997 that, though a non-practicing Catholic, he displayed a sense of religiousness.
 In his spare time, he enjoyed driving, flying, sailing, marksmanship, and playing the guitar.

+Hartman's legal name, spelled with an additional 'n', was changed to his professional name in 1992.
+Hartman did so according to the writings of I Ching; his birth name's destiny number was 8, leading to family life and ambition, whereas his professional name led to a destiny number of 3, resulting in both the "pinnacle of creativity" and the "height of artistic fulfillment".